palewire/californiacivicdata.org/_posts/2017-09-25-processed-files.markdown

 His work is now available as a stand-alone application written in the Django web framework.
 Just download our [package from PyPi](https://pypi.python.org/pypi/django-calaccess-scraped-data), plug it into your project, [read our docs](http://django-calaccess.californiacivicdata.org/en/latest/apps/calaccess_scraped.html) and scrape away.

+* Photo of Sahil
+* A sentence explaining what scraping.
+* Could we GIF the data we are scraping?
+Highlight the table with the inspector.

 ### Open data in an open standard